valueflows/valueflows/mkdocs/docs/examples/ex-production.md

 #### Pack unpack

-Simple pack and unpack of resources into and out of a container resource.
+Simple pack and unpack of resources into and out of a container resource, using `combine` and `separate`.

 ![pack unpack diagram](../assets/examples/pack-unpack.png)